ccorcos/meteor-rethink/README.md

 # Meteor RethinkDB

 This package allows you to use the RethinkDB in your Meteor project.
+You can use this package by itself or in tandem with [`ccorcos:any-db`](https://github.com/ccorcos/meteor-any-db).

 ## Installation and Setup